santiment/sanbase2/docs/composable-api-plans-handover.md

 ---

-**Q7.
-What happens if a customer removes a package in the middle of a month?**

-They have already used some of their calls that month.
-We need to know whether their access stops straight away or at the end of the period they paid for, and whether anything is refunded.

-Our suggestion, unless you prefer otherwise: **adding** a package takes effect immediately, **removing** one takes effect at the end of the paid period.
-That is the least surprising for the customer and the simplest to get right.
+~~**Q7.
+What happens if a customer removes a package in the middle of a month?**~~ ✅ **Answered:** adding takes effect immediately, removing takes effect at the end of the paid period, and nothing is refunded — the customer keeps the package for the time they bought.
+Built: the deadline is recorded on the item and an hourly job carries it out.
+See §5.11.

-*Answer:* pending

 ---